Markleeville, California

-Markleeville (formerly, Markleville) is a census-designated place (CDP) and the county seat of Alpine County, California, United States.
+Markleeville (formerly Markleville) is a census-designated place (CDP) in and the county seat of Alpine County, California, United States.
 The population was 191 at the 2020 census, down from 210 at the 2010 census.

 History

 Jacob J. Marklee founded a toll bridge crossing the Carson River in 1861.
 He aimed to tap into the traffic from the silver mining boom at Silver Mountain City.
 On June 23, 1862, he recorded a land claim of 160 acres in Douglas County, Nevada.
 A boundary survey took place, and the property ended up being in California.
 In 1863, Marklee died after being involved in a gunfight.
 When the Comstock Lode discovery took place, the town of Markleeville was founded on the Marklee property.
 Today, the Alpine County Courthouse sits on the former property, which is listed as a California Historical Landmark.

 A post office opened in Markleeville in 1863.

 Geography

 According to the United States Census Bureau, the CDP has a total area of 6.5 sqmi, all land.
 The region comprising Markleeville is Alpine in appearance, with lush grassy valley areas.
 There is a hot spring, and a state park with a campground.
 Excellent hiking trails abound.